 Q. What is not included in your Montana snowmobile tours?

-A. The cost of your snowmobile tour excludes transportation to/from the airport, lodging and gratuities.
+A. The cost of your snowmobile tour excludes transportation to/from the airport, lodging, gratuities and winter apparel (although you can rent this from us for a nominal fee).

 Q. What do we need to bring for our guided snowmobile tour?